trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 85.md

             (d) ‘Silicon based oscillators’ are active components that consist of microelectronic or mechanical structures that are created in the mass or on the surface of a semiconductor and that have the function of generating a mechanical or electrical oscillation of a predefined frequency that depends on the physical geometry of these structures.

-For the classification of the articles defined in this note, heading [8541](/headings/8541) and [8542](/headings/8541) shall take precedence over any other heading in the classification, except in the case of heading [8523](/headings/8523), which might cover them by reference to, in particular, their function.
+    For the classification of the articles defined in this note, heading [8541](/headings/8541) and [8542](/headings/8542) shall take precedence over any other heading in the nomenclature, except in the case of heading [8523](/headings/8523), which might cover them by reference to, in particular, their function.

 ### Subheading notes

-1. Subheading [8525 81](/commodities/8525810000) covers only high-speed television cameras, digital cameras and video camera recorders having one or more of the following characteristics :
+1. Subheading [8525 81](/commodities/8525810000) covers only high-speed television cameras, digital cameras and video camera recorders having one or more of the following characteristics:

     - writing speed exceeding 0.5 mm per microsecond;

     - time resolution 50 nanoseconds or less;

     - frame rate exceeding 225,000 frames per second

 2. In respect of subheading [8525 82](/commodities/8525820000), radiation-hardened or radiation-tolerant television cameras, digital cameras and video camera recorders are designed or shielded to enable operation in a high-radiation environment.
 These cameras are designed to withstand a total radiation dose of at least 50 × 103 Gy(silicon) (5 × 106 RAD (silicon)), without operational degradation.

 3. Subheading [8525 83](/commodities/8525830000) covers night vision television cameras, digital cameras and video camera recorders which use a photocathode to convert available light to electrons, which can be amplified and converted to yield a visible image.
 This subheading excludes thermal imaging cameras (generally subheading [8525 89](/commodities/8525890000)).